JibuFilm/point_motion_lidar_importer/README.md

 **This project is in early experimental / alpha development.
 Expect breaking changes.**

-**Currently only tested on:**
+**Currently testing on:**
 - macOS 11.0+ (Apple Silicon / ARM64)
 - CPython 3.11
 - Blender 4.2+
 - Ouster SDK 0.16.1

 **Sensor support:**
 This add-on uses the Ouster SDK for decoding and has only been tested with Ouster LiDAR sensors (OS0, OS1, OS2, OSDome).
 The PCAP format is universal, but the decoding pipeline is Ouster-specific.
-Other manufacturers (Velodyne, Livox, Hesai) use different packet formats and would require their own SDK integration.
+Other manufacturers use different packet formats and would require their own SDK integration.

 **Contributions welcome:**
 Support for additional platforms (Windows, Linux, Intel macOS) and other LiDAR manufacturers is not yet implemented.
 Pull requests and issues are encouraged.